Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 Step One: Check Your Eligibility for Partner Visa Australia

 The very first step to do is check whether you are eligible for the Partner Visa or not.
-The eligibility criterias for the Partner Visa Australia application are:
+The eligibility criteria for the Partner Visa Australia application are as follows:

 - Be above 18 years old;